alexandretalbert/alexandretalbert/ebanx_team.md

 - Alinhamentos BAC complexos

 ### Keep doing
+- Your commitment and accountability are great
+- Stakeholders alignments on risks, blockers and plans
+- Good understanding about local contexts and partners details
+- Collaboration spirit and team relationships

 ### To improve
 - English
-- Own Product Engineering, addressing things you do today that should be done by other teams
+- Own Product Management (priorities and visibility), addressing things you do today that should be done by other teams
-- Be more concise
+- Be more concise dependind on the audience
-- TEchnical Understanding
+- Technical understanding platform (learning actions)

 ### PDI
 To do